WILDFIRE AND WATERSHED

 MISSION

-The Wildfire and Watershed Initiative for Resilient Colorado (WWIRC) advances statewide sustainable public-private funding and other strategies to enhance the pace and scale of wildfire risk reduction and watershed resilience.
+The Wildfire and Watershed Initiative for Resilient Colorado (WWIRC) advances statewide sustainable public-private funding and other strategies to enhance the pace and scale of catastrophic wildfire risk reduction and watershed resilience.

 What?